What Types of Plants Do Ladybugs Lay Eggs on?

 The larvae that emerge from the eggs laid by the ladybugs will feed on the aphids and other insects that commonly feed on cabbages.

-This makes the cabbage an ideal place for ladybugs to lay their eggs and for their young to develop.
+This makes the cabbage ideal for ladybugs to lay their eggs and for their young to develop.
 The leaves also provide plenty of moisture and protection from predators, making it an ideal home for the ladybugs and their offspring.

 12. Oregano